KinuthiaIan/Apneck-master/README.md

 Check out the Getting Started page for a quick overview.

-The documentation is divided into several sections:
+The documentation is divided into several section

-Tutorial
-Main Concepts
-Advanced Guides
-API Reference
-Where to Get Support
-Contributing Guide
-You can improve it by sending pull requests to this repository.

 Examples
 We have several examples on the website.
 Here is the first one to get you started: